(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 arrow_back Digital & Marketing Strategy Reports

-2022 was arguably a tough year for the tech industry.
-Along with the collapse of crypto and 152,000 people losing their jobs, innovation almost seemed to be at a standstill.
+2022 was arguably a tough year for the tech industry with the rise of artificial intelligence, the development of machine learning, and the appearance of roles like AI prompt engineers and ChatGPT consultants.
+Along with the collapse of crypto and 152,000 people losing their jobs, innovation almost seemed to the world to be at a standstill.
+We decided to compile some ChatGPT statistics to see how worrisome, or comforting, the data was.

 In this Marketing Report:

-As OpenAI begins to pilot ChatGPT Professional, at Sortlist, we surveyed 500 employees and employers users in 6 different countries to find out how they feel about ChatGPT’s appearance in the workforce, how much they would be willing to pay for it, and whether they see it as a threat or opportunity.
+As OpenAI begins to pilot ChatGPT Professional, at Sortlist, we surveyed 500 employees and employers users in 6 different countries to find out how they feel about ChatGPT’s appearance in the job market, how much they would be willing to pay for it, and whether they see it as a threat to the job market, or as an opportunity.

 Tech

-Industry predicted to see most jobs cuts due to the rise ChatGPT
+Industry predicted to see most jobs cuts due to the rise of ChatGPT

 43%